dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 excerpt_separator: <!--more-->
 ---

 How can we use data analytics to increase our self-knowledge?
-Along with biofeedback from digital devices like FitBit, less structured sources such as sent emails can provide insight.
-Like here it seems my communication took a sudden more positive turn in 2013.
-Let's see what else shakes out of my sent mail corpus.
+Along with biofeedback from digital devices like [FitBit](https://dgarmat.github.io/Calories-vs-Sleep/), less structured sources such as sent emails can provide insight.

+E.g. here it seems my communication took a sudden more positive turn in 2013.
+Let's see what else shakes out of my sent email corpus.

 ![monthly_sentiment](https://dgarmat.github.io/images/sent_mail00.png "monthly_sentiment")